201 KAR 26:200. Education requirements for licensure as a psychologist.

 2. Cognitive-affective bases of behavior, including the subject matters of learning, thinking, motivation, and emotion;

 3. Social bases of behavior, including the subject matters of social psychology group process and organizational psychology and systems;

 4. Individual differences, including the subject matters of personality theory, human development, and abnormal psychology.

-(d) In addition to the core program, the curriculum shall include appropriate coursework in accordance with Section 2(1) of this administrative regulation in the specialty area of training.
-For candidates who seek to deliver or supervise psychological health services, that training shall include specific training in diagnosis, psychological testing, and assessment of individual differences and the design and implementation of appropriate intervention techniques, such as psychotherapy, counseling, and consultation.
+(d) In addition to the core program, the curriculum shall include course work in the specialty area of training.
+For candidates who seek to deliver or supervise psychological health services, that training shall include specific training in diagnosis, psychological testing, assessment of individual differences, and the design and implementation of appropriate intervention techniques, such as psychotherapy, counseling, and consultation.

-(2) At the discretion of the board, any deficiency in course work or other requirements may be corrected by appropriate remedial work.
+(2) A deficiency in course work or other requirements shall be corrected by appropriate remedial work.

 Section 3.
-A regionally accredited educational institution means accreditation by any one (1) of the following: Southern Association of Colleges and Schools, Middle States Association of Colleges and Schools, New England Association of Colleges and Schools, North Central Association of Colleges and Schools, North Western Association of Schools and Colleges, and Western Association of Schools and Colleges.
+(1) A regionally accredited educational institution shall be accredited by the Southern Association of Colleges and Schools, Middle States Association of Colleges and Schools New England Association of Colleges and Schools, North Central Association of Colleges and Schools, North Western Association of Schools and Colleges, or Western Association of Schools and Colleges.